In Japan, busy pachinko gambling parlors defy virus vigilantes and country’s light-touch lockdown

 Naming and shaming

-Pachinko parlors that have remained open say they have implemented a series of measures to lower the risk of the virus spreading.
-They have mandated face masks, banned smoking except in designated rooms, regularly disinfect the machines and bathrooms and encourage social distancing where possible.
+Pachinko parlors that have remained open say they have implemented measures to lower the risk of the virus spreading.
+They have mandated face masks and banned smoking except in designated rooms, and they regularly disinfect the machines and bathrooms and encourage social distancing where possible.

 But in the Diamond pachinko parlor, many people sat at adjacent machines.

-Last week, Tokyo’s government took a page from the “self-restraint police” playbook.
+Tokyo’s government recently took a page from the “self-restraint police” playbook.
 Authorities began “naming and shaming” defiant pachinko parlors.

 The tactic hasn’t worked.
 Now, 15 four-member teams of government officials are crisscrossing the city to try personal persuasion.

-“We are asking those we find reopened, one-by-one, and doing it repeatedly if necessary,” said Takuya Higashi, a city official running the effort.
+“We are asking those we find reopened, one by one, and doing it repeatedly if necessary,” said Takuya Higashi, a city official running the effort.
 “It’s like a cat-and-mouse game that’s going on.”

 Other teams walk through the city streets, carrying megaphones and placards urging people to stay home and avoid crowded, confined spaces.

-But this week, one of this teams seemed to be struggling to get the message across in Tokyo’s famous Shibuya entertainment district.
+But one of the teams seemed to be struggling to get the message across in Tokyo’s famous Shibuya entertainment district.

 These streets are much less busy than before the virus struck, but busier than they were a week or two ago.
 On Wednesday, passersby ignored the officials in black suits shouting slogans.